 I was away with work when the new roofer turned up so my wife had to show him the problem.
 When he called me, he quoted me almost £5,000 to fix the roof.

 “Chimney pointing needs to be redone.
 New roof tiles and felt.
 New guttering.”
 All in all, a new roof.

 But when my wife called later, she told me that he didn’t even go on to the roof.
-He stood at the back of the garden, blocked the sun with his hand and took a squinting look.
+He stood at the edge of back of the garden, blocked the sun with his hand and took a squinting look.

 Anyway, I called my usual roofer who squeezed me in for a quick look.
 He went onto the roof and re-fitted ONE tile.
 No pointing, no felt, no new tiles, no guttering.

 That was six years and no leaks ago!